daisymarie128/sei31-marking/LukeAnton/marking.md

 Wonderful use of conditional rendering in the Profiles component 👍

 Another thing you could do to improve your code would be to use the `required` attribute which is an out of the box attribute which comes with form elements.
-You can read more about it here [MDN Form - textarea  specs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)
+You can read more about it here [MDN Form - select  specs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)

 Example of what you could refactore.
 This:
 ```